Manglesh Kumar Srivastava

-Manglesh Kumar Srivastava (born 1 July 1961) is the Mayor of Gorakhpur and Ex-director of Tilak Pathology.
-He has been elected as the Mayor candidate from the Bhartiya Janta Party in Gorakhpur Mayor Elections 2023.
+Manglesh Kumar Srivastava (born 1 July 1961) is an Indian politician and physician serving as the Mayor of Gorakhpur since 2023.
+He is also the Senior Vice-President of the All India Council of Mayors and a former director of Tilak Pathology.
+A member of the Bharatiya Janata Party, he has been active in the medical community and municipal governance for several decades.

 Personal life

 Manglesh was born on 1 July 1961 in Gorakhpur to Adya Prasad and Shushila Devi.
-He is a pathologist and completed his MBBS and MD in pathology from Ganesh Shankar Vidyarthi Memorial Medical College, Kanpur.
+He completed his MBBS and MD in Pathology from Ganesh Shankar Vidyarthi Memorial Medical College.

+He is married and has children.
+His younger son, Divyanshu Srivastava, is an Assistant Professor in the Department of Dermatology at BRD Medical College, Gorakhpur.

+His family has longstanding ties to the Gorakhnath Temple, and both his father and he have been involved in local community and educational institutions.

+Medical career

+Srivastava has served as the director of Tilak Pathology.
+He was president of the Indian Medical Association (IMA) Gorakhpur in 2020, and has been Secretary of the Pathology Association, Gorakhpur.
+He is also a member of the Indian Association of Pathologists and Microbiologists and the Indian Association of Cytology.

 Political career

+Early political involvement

-Srivastava is a member of Rastriya Swayamsevak Sangh, and became the vice president of Saraswati Shishu Mandir, Saraswati Shiksha Samiti.
+Srivastava is a member of the Rashtriya Swayamsevak Sangh and became vice president of Saraswati Shishu Mandir, Saraswati Shiksha Samiti.

-In 2020, he was the president of the Indian Medical Association, Gorakhpur, through which full benefits of the Ayushman Bharat Yojana were made available to the patients of COVID and also contributed to the work done by CM Yogi in Gorakhpur (Japanese fever).

-Srivastava has been an active member of the medical community for many years and is the former Secretary of the Pathology Association, Gorakhpur and the President of NMO(MNO) Goraksh Prant Gorakhpur.
-Additionally, he is a Member of the Indian Association of Pathologists and Microbiologists (APM) and the Indian Association of Cytology (IAC).
-He won the Gorakhpur Mayor Elections 2023, with 49.79% of the total votes cast, defeating the Samajwadi Party candidate by 61,076 votes, a 2% increase over the votes polled by the successful BJP candidate in 2017.
+Mayor election 2023

+He won the 2023 Uttar Pradesh municipal elections for Mayor of Gorakhpur with 2,14,983 votes against the Samajwadi Party candidate Kajal Nishad, who received 1,47,957 votes.

 Bidding adieu to the gown-wearing tradition, the Mayor Manglesh Srivastav took oath as the new mayor of Gorakhpur, donning a saffron Pagri and a scarf with the BJP symbol, on 27 May 2023.
 He said it is the right time to shun the gown as the country had completed 75 years of independence.